sparckles/Robyn/README.md

 ### ⚙️ To Develop Locally

-1. Install the development dependencies: `poetry install --with dev`
+1. Install the development dependencies: `poetry install --with dev --with test`

 2. Install the pre-commit git hooks: `pre-commit install`